Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-Some studies suggest that EGCG directly inhibits entry and replication of viruses like the common cold, influenza, and others.
+Some studies suggest that EGCG directly inhibits the entry and replication of viruses like the common cold, influenza, and others.

 Tea also has been found to prime the immune system, so it can more quickly fight off infections before they have a chance to take hold.

-Tips: Add some ginger and lemon to your tea to make even better.
+Tips: Add some ginger and lemon to your tea to make it even better.
 Citrus fruits may boost the benefits of drinking green tea and ginger contains gingerols which helps block inflammation.
 The ginger can also counteract any nausea that tannins induce.

 Gargling the tea might also be more effective in preventing throat infections.

-Other benefits: Boosts metabolism for weight loss, protects against diabetes, high cholesterol, high blood pressure, and more.
+Other benefits: Boosts metabolism for weight loss, and protects against diabetes, high cholesterol, high blood pressure, and more.
 In a study from Japan, researchers found that drinking 5 cups of green tea or more was able to reduce all-cause mortality for women by 23% and 12% for men.